Best Fast Electric Scooters (I Tested 34 & Shortlisted 10 Models)

 Why I Recommend the Mantis King GT:

 This power amounts to a cheek-flapping top speed of 43 mph: this is quite comfortably the fastest a Mantis scooter has ever gone.
-In fact, it’s one of the fastest performance scooters we’ve ever had the pleasure of testing.
+In fact, it’s one of the fastest performance scooters that I've had the pleasure of testing.

 Boasting a dual hydraulic suspension system that you can adjust to fit your weight and preferences, the sensation of riding the Mantis King GT is akin to rolling a bowling ball down a polished lane.
 It glides.
 This is amplified by the plush 10-inch pneumatic (not to mention hybrid) tires, which nuzzle into the terrain to deliver a cushioned and traction-ensured ride.